Franco Di Santo: Rayo Vallecano

 On 31 January 2019, Di Santo signed for Rayo Vallecano on a free transfer.
 He made six appearances for the club in the 2018–19 La Liga season.

 Atlético Mineiro

 On 6 August 2019, Di Santo joined Brazilian club Atlético Mineiro.
 He left the club in June 2020, having made 33 appearances and scored seven goals.

 San Lorenzo

 On 10 July 2020, Di Santo completed a move to his homeland with Primera División side San Lorenzo.

 Independiente Rivadavia

 In January 2024, he returned to Argentine football from Universidad Católica to sign for Argentine Primera División side Independiente Rivadavia.
 After arriving from Chile with an injury, he only played 52 minutes for Independiente Rivadavia and his contract was mutually terminated on 15 April.

+Retirement

+After about two years as a free agent, Di Santo announced his retirement on 22 May 2026.

 International career

 Di Santo made his debut for the Argentina under-20 team in 2006 and scored his first goal in a game against the French under-20s.
 He was part of the under-20 squad that participated in the 2007 South American Youth Championship in Paraguay, which Brazil won by a two-point advantage over Argentina.

 He was also called up to the 2009 South American Youth Championship in Venezuela, but was not allowed to take part due to Chelsea's injury crisis.
 From 2006 to 2009 Di Santo earned 25 Under-20 caps and five goals.

 On 31 October 2012, Di Santo was handed a call-up to the Argentina national team squad by manager Alejandro Sabella for their upcoming friendly against Saudi Arabia on 14 November 2012.

 In May 2014, Di Santo was re-called to the Argentina national team, in the 30-man provisional squad for the 2014 FIFA World Cup in Brazil.
 BBC Sport called him a "surprise inclusion".
 However, later that month, he was one of four players cut from a second provisional 26-man squad.